Mr-Un1k0d3r/Windows-SignedBinary/README.md

 ```

 I have not finished testing all of the samples but so far I've found that the following bytes can be modified `330, 331, 408 - 412` for cmd.exe.

+# regsv32.exe

+The following offset can be modified without breaking the signature:

+320 - 323, 400 - 407